jarun/nnn/README.md

 `nnn` is a full-featured terminal file manager.
 It's tiny and nearly 0-config with an [incredible performance](https://github.com/jarun/nnn/wiki/Performance).

-`nnn` is also a du analyzer, a fuzzy app launcher, a batch renamer and a file picker.
+`nnn` is also a du analyzer, an app launcher, a batch renamer and a file picker.
 The [plugin repository](https://github.com/jarun/nnn/tree/master/plugins#nnn-plugins) has tons of plugins and documentation to extend the capabilities further.
 You can _plug_ new functionality _and play_ with a custom keybind instantly.
 There's an independent [(neo)vim plugin](https://github.com/mcchrish/nnn.vim).

 It runs smoothly on the Raspberry Pi, Termux [on Android](https://www.youtube.com/watch?v=AbaauM7gUJw), Linux, macOS, BSD, Cygwin, WSL and works seamlessly with DEs and GUI utilities.